EU court: Amazon tax deal with Luxembourg was legal

 The European Commission’s decision related to Luxembourg’s tax treatment of two companies in the Amazon group: Amazon EU and Amazon Europe Holding Technologies.

-Margrethe Vestager, the EU official in charge of antitrust issues, argued at the time that Amazon had unfairly profited from special low tax conditions since 2003 in tiny Luxembourg, where its European headquarters are based.
+Margrethe Vestager, the EU’s competition commissioner in charge of antitrust issues, argued at the time that Amazon had unfairly profited from special low tax conditions since 2003 in tiny Luxembourg, where its European headquarters are based.
 As a result, almost three quarters of Amazon’s profits in the EU were not taxed, she said.

 Both Luxembourg and Amazon challenged the decision with the EU’s General Court.